autoloadnextpost/alnp-beta-tester/readme.txt

 Based on WP_GitHub_Updater by Joachim Kudish and code by Patrick Garman.

-Forked from the WooCommerce Beta Tester by Mike Jolly and Claudio Sanches.
+Forked from the WooCommerce Beta Tester by Mike Jolley and Claudio Sanches.

 == Changelog ==